 The following DUI information is basic to the state of California and how the DUI process works.
 You can visit the rest of the website for more information.
 You can also contact our Los Angeles County DUI Law Office to schedule a free consultation with Attorney Ross Sobel.
 At the consultation, he will review your case and make sure you understand just what you will be facing in court.

 The DUI Arraignment

 Your first court appearance after any arrest, including a DUI, is known as the arraignment hearing.
 When you are arraigned, the judge will read the charges to you and you will be able to enter one of three pleas.
 You have the option of “no contest”, “guilty” or “not guilty”.
 Once you have made your plea, the court will set a date for your trial.
 If you have never been through an arraignment before, the process can be overwhelming.
-Your San Fernando Valley DUI attorney will be their to make sure your rights are protected and that you understand ever step of the process.
+Your Los Angeles County DUI attorney will be their to make sure your rights are protected and that you understand ever step of the process.

 Avoid Suspension of Your California Driver's License

 Police officers may take your license once they have arrested you for a DUI.
 They will provide you with a temporary license and a “notice of suspension”.
 It will take 30 days for your license to be suspended, although you may have to deal with a revocation or suspension for up to six months or longer.
 This occurs on first offenses as well.
 If it was your first offense and you refused to take a Breathalyzer when you were arrested, your license may be suspended for one year.
 Your suspension may be as long as 2 to 10 years if you have prior DUI convictions.
 Even if the underlying charges are dismissed or reduced, the suspension of your driver’s license by the DMV may still go into effect.

 It is your right to challenge the suspension of your driving privileges by asking for an administrative DMV hearing.
 You must do so within 10 days of your arrest.
 You DUI attorney can represent you at the hearing and you will have a better chance at keeping your driver's license.